 Food for thought…

 Have you ever thought about making your own compost?
-It’s the best way to reuse garden and organic kitchen waste, helps aid the fertility and texture of your soil, and of course it’s free!
+It’s the best way to reuse garden and organic kitchen waste, helps the fertility and texture of your soil, and of course it’s free!
 Read our composting made easy blog for everything you need to know about compost, including a list of what can and can’t be used.

 You could choose to use manure, which can often be picked up from local farms and stables for free.
 Just make sure it’s composted and decomposed, leaving it looking dark and crumbly.
-If you add it straight to your soil without composting first, it can burn your plants and cause quite a stink!
+If you add it straight to your soil without composting first, it can burn your plants and cause a real stink!
 When it’s ready, spread it onto soil during autumn and winter and let the worms work their magic by pulling it deep into the ground, or grab a spade and give it a good dig.

 Ready, steady, grow!